 Fortunately, many small, battery-operated shoe mountable LED lights can insert a robust punch of brightness into any scene.
 For the best results, add a LED light that’s dimmable and allows you to adjust for color temperature which will help you in any lighting condition.

-Flexible clamps are a very useful component of any lighting kit.
-They can hold flags in place to block extra light and all sorts of things.
+Flexible clamps are an essential part of any lighting setup.
+They can put flags to prevent extra light and do a variety of other things.

-Plus, many flexible clamps have a clamp with at least one very wide end that can clamp onto a tripod leg or light stand easily.
-A multi-use accessory for your Documentary Film Camera Kit.
+Furthermore, many flexible clamps feature at least one clamp with a fairly wide end that can easily clamp into a tripod leg or light stand.
+A versatile addition to your Documentary Film Camera Kit.

 Related Article: 10+ Best On-Set Production Gear Tools For Filmmakers